astagi/netlify-travis-cicd/README.md

 This is a repository to experiment CI/CD with TravisCI and Netlify, configuring TravisCI to run tests, build site and then deploy on Netlify.
 For more about CI/CD with TravisCI and Netlify [read this article](https://dev.to/astagi/continuous-integration-and-deployment-with-travisci-and-netlify-4294).

 First you need to disable automatic builds in Netlify site dashboard under `Build & Deploy` > `Continuous Deployment` > `Build settings`.
-Without this feature I prefer having a separate instance on Netlify to easily keep features like site preview on pull requests
+Without this feature I prefer having a separate instance on Netlify to easily keep features like site preview on pull requests (check [this pull request](https://github.com/astagi/netlify-travis-cicd/pull/2) to see how it works)

 - [Production site](https://frosty-lamarr-758586.netlify.app/)
 - [Preview site](https://happy-galileo-9b98e8.netlify.app/)